pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/3-basic-arm-control.md

 - **wrist**, composed of 3 joints (roll, pitch and yaw)

 We refer to the shoulder, elbow and wrist as **actuators**.
-For some actions, such as changing the compliance, is the the lowest level of control you will have.

 ### The actuators